 The loan begins in the origination stage, moves to close, and then enters the servicing phase, where the reverse mortgage will remain throughout the life of the loan – but that doesn’t necessarily mean that it will stay with the same servicer throughout the life of the loan!

 Reverse mortgage servicing is important because this is the stage where you, as the borrower, begin to receive disbursements from the loan, whether in the form of a single lump sum payment, monthly installments, or via a line of credit that can be tapped into as needed.

 Servicing is also crucial to borrowers because their loan servicer is ultimately the company they will need to contact should they have any questions or need information on their reverse mortgage.
-Some originators really stress this fact and try to sway borrowers telling that they don’t sell their servicing so borrowers should only deal with them as a result but that’s only a part of the story.
+Some originators really stress this fact and try to sway borrowers by saying that they don’t sell their servicing, so borrowers should only deal with them as a result, but that’s only a part of the story.

 Who is the reverse mortgage servicer?

 A reverse mortgage servicer may be different from the lender who originated your reverse mortgage.
 Even if the originating company retains the servicing, the loan officer who worked with you during the application and origination phases will not be the same person servicing your loan.
 That duty falls in the hands of the reverse mortgage servicer.

 There are separate departments, several specialized companies that perform reverse mortgage servicing, as well as some firms that service both conventional and reverse mortgage loans.
 Similar to the traditional mortgage market, servicers may acquire mortgage servicing rights from other companies.
 This means your loan servicer could change.
 However, the terms of your reverse mortgage will remain the same.